How Do I Store My Fruits And Veggies So That They Last As Long As Possible?

 Storing fruits and veggies is quick and easy!
 You can either freeze, refrigerate, or even keep them on the countertop depending on the fruit/veggie.
 We have included some storage tips and tricks below.
 Do you have a storage tip you’d like to share?
 Let us know via facebook or twitter.

-Keep bananas, tomatoes, potatoes, lemons, and limes in a cool, dry area, not in the fridge.
+Keep bananas, tomatoes, potatoes in a cool, dry area, not in the fridge.

 Mushrooms can be kept in a cool, dry place and should only be washed just before use.